Familiarize yourself. Everglades Edge

 who was an important part of the original makers of Picayune Strand

-naming of trails and boundaries while working through the difficult
+mapping and naming of trails and boundaries while working through the

-details and politics of the land acquisition phase required for the
+difficult details and politics of the land acquisition phase required

-eventual preservation and the restoration project now underway to the east.
+for eventual preservation and the restoration of Picayune Strand.

 Senior Forester Sonja Durrwachter was her official title, and one most